wmfs/tymly/plugins/tymly-auth-auth0-plugin/README.md

 Finally, on the left-hand side of the screen, click on the APIs link.
 Click on the Auth0 Management API link.
 Click on the Non Interactive Clients tab.
 After a few moments, a list of clients will be displayed - find the non-interactive client you just created and switch the toggle next to it to the Authorized position.
 Finally, in the clients scopes, find the scope "read:users", tick it and click the update button.

+## <a name="tuning"></a>Tuning
+The service makes use of a cache so that expensive HTTP requests are kept to a minimum.
+ - By default, the size of this cache is 500, but this can be overridden via the (optional) TYMLY_USER_CACHE_SIZE environment variable.
+ - By default, entries in the cache have a lifetime of 30 minutes, but this can be overridden via the (again optional) TYMLY_USER_CACHE_MAX_AGE_IN_MS environment variable.

 ## <a name="test"></a>Testing

 Before running the tests (and indeed, using the utility functions the service provides), you'll need to set the following environment variables.